coraliegrobel/ada-2021-project-sv4ever/README.md

 - To what extent can we observe the differences in communicative acts in relation to gender within a professional area?
 Are there noticeable differences between those professional areas?

-- What are the roles of nationality, culture/tradition (religion), and education (whether the speaker obtained an academic degree) in determining those differences in speech between men and women?
+- What are the roles of nationality, culture/tradition (religion), and education (whether the speaker obtained a specific academic degree) in determining those differences in speech between men and women?
 How are the lines drawn between the language we use and the environment around us?

 - Has there been a possible change over time (from 2015 to 2020)?